jvoix/SimpleSodaSiphonSystem/README.md

 ### 3.1 Set the regulated pressure
 The 5 lb CO2 tank is typically pressurized around 1000 PSI with the regulated pressure can be adjusted between 0 to 160 PSI thanks to the Regulator, by turning the adjustement knob.
 A regulated pressure around 80 PSI should gives great bubbles and is perfectly safe for the Soda Siphon bottle.
 ### 3.2 Enjoy your first liter of soda water
-1. Poor 1 l of filtered (idealy) tap water into the Soda Siphon bottle (this ICO bottle comes with a spout tube at the entrance that automatically limits the volume to 1 l by entrapping a residual volume of air).
+1. Poor 1 L of filtered (idealy) tap water into the Soda Siphon bottle (this ICO bottle comes with a spout tube at the entrance that automatically limits the volume to 1 L by entrapping a residual volume of air).
 2. Place in the fridge for a couple of hours to maximise CO2 absorption.
 3. Connect the quick-connect, then open the Valve, then open the CO2 Tank by turning the knob counter-clockwise (the primary pressure should be around 1000 PIS) and fill with CO2 until the regulator stops its squealing sound (the secondary pressure should be around 80 PSI).
 4. Turn off the CO2 Tank by turning the knob clockwise and shake the Soda Siphon bottle until primary pressure drop to zero (should take less than 30 seconds if water is cold and shake is powerfull).